ictinnovations/ictcore/docs/developer-guide/introduction.md

 Common code / functions ( not related to telecommunication ) which are required to perform basic system and OS related activities.

 * Token    : to change communication parameters dynamically with variable support
-* core.php : main include file, with common ict related functions
+* Core.php : main include file, with common ict related functions
 * lib      : Common programming functions like database, configuration etc ..